Lighting Controls FAQs

 Please see the Revision Schedule and Fee Structure for full information about qualification fees.

-The DLC revises the Specification annually with final revisions completed and released on June 1 of each year.
-Manufacturers must requalify and relist their systems each year inline with the annual Specification revision schedule in order for their systems to remain qualified on the QPL.
+The DLC revises the Technical Requirements annually with final revisions completed and released on June 1 of each year.
+Manufacturers must requalify and relist their systems each year inline with the annual requirements revision schedule in order for their systems to remain qualified on the QPL.

-A one year listing grace period will be provided for systems qualified under a previous version of the Specification but do not meet the most recent revision.
-This will allow manufacturers a period of one year to revise their current system or offer a new system that qualifies according to the most current Specification.
+A one year listing grace period will be provided for systems qualified under a previous version of the Technical Requirements but do not meet the most recent revision.
+This will allow manufacturers a period of one year to revise their current system or offer a new system that qualifies according to the most current requirements.

-Q: If my system is on the QPL and still meets the new Specification when a revision takes place, do I need to take action or will the system automatically be requalified?
+Q: If my system is on the QPL and still meets the new Technical Requirements when a revision takes place, do I need to take action or will the system automatically be requalified?

 Please see the Revision Schedule and Fee Structure for full information about annual system requalification.

-Each Specification revision will be distributed through the DLC stakeholder input process and comments will be considered for each revision.
+Each Technical Requirements revision will be distributed through the DLC Stakeholder Input Process and comments will be considered for each revision.
 This process will begin in February of each year to allow sufficient time for stakeholder input for each proposed revision.

-Stay up to date with progress on the current Specification revision here.
+Stay up to date with progress on the current revision here.